Illusory superiority: Effects in different situations

 Illusory superiority has been found in individuals' comparisons of themselves with others in a variety of aspects of life, including performance in academic circumstances (such as class performance, exams and overall intelligence), in working environments (for example in job performance), and in social settings (for example in estimating one's popularity, or the extent to which one possesses desirable personality traits, such as honesty or confidence), and in everyday abilities requiring particular skill.

-For illusory superiority to be demonstrated by social comparison, two logical hurdles have to be overcome.
-One is the ambiguity of the word "average".
-It is logically possible for nearly all of the set to be above the mean if the distribution of abilities is highly skewed.
-For example, the mean number of legs per human being is slightly lower than two because some people have fewer than two and almost none have more.
-Hence experiments usually compare subjects to the median of the peer group, since by definition it is impossible for a majority to exceed the median.

 A further problem in inferring inconsistency is that subjects might interpret the question in different ways, so it is logically possible that a majority of them are, for example, more generous than the rest of the group each on "their own understanding" of generosity.
 This interpretation is confirmed by experiments which varied the amount of interpretive freedom.
 As subjects evaluated themselves on a specific, well-defined attribute, illusory superiority remains.

 Academic ability, job performance, lawsuits going to trial, and stock trading

 In a survey of faculty at the University of Nebraska–Lincoln, 68% rated themselves in the top 25% for teaching ability, and 94% rated themselves as above average.

 In a similar survey, 87% of Master of Business Administration students at Stanford University rated their academic performance as above the median.
+Another study showed that employees routinely overstate their level of professional knowledge by 20% compared to that of their coworkers.

 Illusory superiority has also explained phenomena such as the large amount of stock market trading (as each trader thinks they are the best, and most likely to succeed), and the number of lawsuits that go to trial (because, due to illusory superiority, many lawyers have an inflated belief that they will win a case).